bartpleiter/FPGC5/Documentation/docs/bdos.md

 The PS2 keyboard library provides an interrupt handler for extracting keypresses from scancodes.
 It can handle shifted keys and extended keys.
 See ps2.h for more details on what is supported and what is not.

 ### usbkeyboard.h
 A library for reading keypresses from an USB keyboard.
 AFAIK it currently only works for some USB2.0 keyboards.
 The top USB port is used for this.
-The keyboard is polled using a timer.
+The keyboard is polled using a timer (timer2, so don't use it in user code).

 ### hidfifo.h
 A FIFO for storing keypresses from PS/2, USB keyboard and SNES controller.
 The shell can read these key presses without needing to know from which device.